 And it's also a difficult one to answer because I source stock from individuals, online, as well as at fairs and markets in the UK and Europe.
 I have built relationships with dealers who contact me when they have items that they think I will like.

-This summer I was extremely pleased to be able to source unworn, mint condition brooches from the 1980s via my favourite dealer.
+The summer of 2021 I was extremely pleased to be able to source unworn, mint condition brooches from the 1980s via my favourite dealer.
 Attached to velvet sample cards with an insert noting their serial number, price and date of manufacture these brooches have been a wonderful flashback into the classic styles of the 1980s.

 They were designed and manufactured by Karl Fleischmann GMBH & Co.

 According to the website "Fleischmann Company was founded in Pforzheim / Germany in 1948 and soon moved to the fashion jewellery centre – the small Bavarian town of Kaufbeuren – Neugablonz in 1964.

 Designing and producing jewellery, brooches and buttons for the garment industry they later branched out and now specialise in swimwear and lingerie findings.
 They now produce functional parts for fashion garments – like rings, sliders and hooks – as well as fashion accessories, closures or beads.
 They offer bespoke design services and continue to develop and manufacture unique items for their customers worldwide.
 They are primarily based in Germany but have a Hong Kong site as well.

 Their website covers all of the design and manufacturing processes. http://www.karl-fleischmann.de/en/produktion/schleudergussverfahren